Windows Container Version Compatibility

 docker node update --label-add OsVersion="$((Get-ComputerInfo).OsVersion)" $ENV:COMPUTERNAME

-Afterwards, you can check those with docker node inspect
+Afterwards, you can check those by running the docker node inspect command, which should show the newly added labels:

 "Spec": {